 At the same time, the provisional Cruise Center HafenCity will be replaced by a vertically organized terminal integrated into southern Überseequartier with the capacity to process up to 3,600 passengers at a time and served by two berths.
-Apart from the actual cruise ship business, the complex ensemble of buildings also has an underground bus station, car-parking spaces and a taxi stand, as well as hotel and retail space cleverly overlapping and interlinked.
+Apart from the actual cruise ship business, the complex ensemble of buildings will also have an underground bus station, car-parking spaces and a taxi stand, as well as hotel and retail space cleverly overlapping and interlinked.
 Most residences in southern Überseequartier are being built to the north of the subway line to exclude conflicts of use with the cruise terminal and late-night entertainment.
-Adding the around 400 units being built in the southern section to the 600 or so apartments in the northern part, Überseequartier alone will have some 1,00 residences – which is almost double the number originally planned.
+Adding the around 400 units being built in the southern section to the 600 or so apartments in the northern part, Überseequartier alone will have some 1,000 residences – which is almost double the number originally planned.
 Since the buildings to the south of the subway will be protected against rain and partially against wind by a glass roof and altered alignment to prevailing weather, they will create a much more pleasant shopping experience.
 At the same time, unlike fully air-conditioned, closed in shopping mall concepts, the open street area and open character of the spaces between the buildings will be preserved.
 For even though the floor space will be owned long-term by private builders, contractually and for the long term they will retain their public character in terms of their right of way and space concept, allowing the ground floor to remain open and accessible around the clock and thus guaranteeing the openness of Überseequartier.